okta/okta.github.io/_source/_posts/2017-12-04-basic-crud-angular-and-spring-boot.md

 Unfortunately, you'll likely see a stack trace with the following error instead.

 ```
-Caused by: java.lang.ClassNotFoundException:
-org.springframework.boot.autoconfigure.security.oauth2.resource.AuthoritiesExtractor
+java.lang.NoSuchMethodError: org.springframework.boot.env.YamlPropertySourceLoader.load(Ljava/lang/String;Lorg/springframework/core/io/Resource;Ljava/lang/String;)Lorg/springframework/core/env/PropertySource;
 ```

-This happens because Spring Boot 2.0.0.M6 includes Spring Security 5.0.0.RC1, which doesn’t include Resource Server support.
+This happens because Spring Boot 2.0.0 removed a method that the Okta Spring Boot starter relied on.
 If you'd like to see when this issue is fixed, you can [subscribe to the Okta Spring Boot Starter issue #30 on GitHub](https://github.com/okta/okta-spring-boot/issues/30).

 To workaround this problem, you can downgrade the Okta Spring Boot starter to version 0.1.0.
 Make sure to change its name from `spring-boot` to `spring-security` too!